iver-wharf/wharf-docker-compose/README.md

 Attaching to wharf_provider-gitlab_1, wharf_provider-github_1, wharf_provider-azuredevops_1, wharf_db_1, wharf_api_1, wharf_proxy_1
 ```

-The `-f docker-compose.yml` flag is necessary as the
-`docker-compose.override.yml`, that's loaded in by default if no files are
-specified with `-f`, contains instructions on building Wharf from source.

 ## Building from source

 For documentation on how to set this up for development purposes, please visit
 <https://iver-wharf.github.io/#/development/getting-started>

 The gist is that you need to clone the other Git repositories next to this
-repository, then link the `docker-compose.yml` and `docker-compose.override.yml`
+repository, then link the `docker-compose.yml` and `docker-compose.build.yml`
 files, and then run `docker-compose build`.

 ```console